 When a new team member joins The New Design Congress, we explain best practices for keeping their devices secure, maintaining the security of their online accounts, and working outside our offices.

 In the event of a data breach, we are required to notify the Information Commissioner’s Office.
 We will do so following their guidance.

 Every quarter, we review our documentation of the data we handle and third party services we use.
 This helps us continuously improve our processes and hold ourselves to account.
 We will update this document as necessary.

 Transfer Outside the EEA

 We have reviewed the privacy policies of third party services we use.
 They provide adequate protections when information is shared outside of the European Economic Area.

 There are exemptions to data protection regulations that may require us to share data about you, including requests by law enforcement.
-This includes requirements and orders in the United States, where we are based.
+This includes requirements and orders in the United States, where our fiscal sponsor is based.
 A full list of EU exemptions are listed on the ICO website.
 This also applies to data held about you by third party services we use.